Home › Industries › Wealth Management

 Enforced multi-factor authentication on email and any system that touches money makes a stolen password far less useful on its own.
 Email-impersonation protection flags spoofed senders, look-alike domains, and auto-forwarding rules that attackers quietly set up to watch a thread.
 Staff awareness training keeps the human layer alert to the pattern, which is decisive when the message itself looks legitimate.
 Our security awareness training is built around exactly these scenarios.

-When we review an advisory firm, the technical gap we find most often is not missing MFA on the main login.
+When I review an advisory firm, the gap I find most often is not missing MFA on the main login.
 It is a forgotten mailbox rule.
 An attacker quietly set up auto-forwarding months earlier and has been reading transfer threads ever since.
-Reviewing forwarding and delegation rules takes ten minutes and surfaces compromises nobody noticed.
+I budget ten minutes for forwarding and delegation rules, and that check has surfaced compromises nobody in the firm had noticed.

 What should a firm do in the first 60 minutes?